-The big advantage of micro inverters is that they cancel out the impact of partial or complete shading or any other reduction in the output from a single panel due to a failure (or even the consequence of incontinence on the part of a large bird).
+The big advantage of micro inverters is that they cancel out the impact of partial or complete shading or any other reduction in the output from a single panel due to a failure.

 Because the DC-AC electricity conversion happens at each panel – there is no “bottleneck” when one panel’s output declines.
 If one panel is failing the others continue to function normally.

-Micro inverters also allow you to readily monitor the performance of individual solar panels and makes future expansion of your system easier or the replacement of individual panels easier as different makes of solar panels can readily be interchanged.
+Micro-inverters also allow you to readily monitor the performance of individual solar panels.
+They make future expansion of your solar system or the replacement of individual PV panels easier.
+Different makes of solar panels can readily be interchanged.

-Generally micro inverters also will increase the overall efficiency and power output of your system and offer some safety benefits.
+Generally micro-inverters also will increase the overall efficiency and power output of any solar system and offer some safety benefits.

 A really critical benefit is that new-generation ENPHASE micro inverters recommended by Country Solar NT are designed to have a life of 20 years!

 This is way more than the 10 to 12 year lifetime of most good quality string inverters.
-The catch is that micro solar inverters will cost you more up front.
+The catch is that micro solar inverters cost more up front.

-However, the fact that more and more people are opting for the micro inverter solution for residential systems shows that solar customers see the micro inverter benefits as good value, far outweighing the initial extra cost.
+However, the fact that more and more people are opting for the micro-inverter solution for residential systems shows that solar customers see micro-inverter benefits as good value, far outweighing the initial extra cost.

 It is like a very large string inverter but designed to handle much greater power output and offer economies of scale.
 Central inverters can be very big, very heavy and very costly.

-To be brutally blunt, low end “el cheapo” inverters of any type or brand are a potential nightmare and to be avoided - below are brands we recommend
+To be brutally blunt, low end “el cheapo” inverters of any type or brand are a potential nightmare and to be avoided – below are the brands we highly recommend;

 Austrian inverter manufacturer Fronius has recognized expertise worldwide in controlling and monitoring energy for electric welding, battery charging, storage systems and solar electronics.